 International English Language Testing System (IELTS)

-The second half of CELPIP vs IELTS debate is actually the more wider used examination.
+The wider-used examination is the second half of the CELPIP vs. IELTS vs. PTE debate.
 This test is an international standard for assessing your proficiency in the English language.
 It's currently the most popular language test in the world.
-Not only do you need this test to immigrate to Canada but also to study and work.
+Not only do you need this test to immigrate to Canada, but also to study and work.
 There are two types of tests you can take: